birkata/LeetCode/Readme.md

 - [Find Tic-Tac-Toe winner](https://leetcode.com/submissions/detail/1517345800/) - I am playing here with the combinations module of itertools.
 - [HackerRank] Handshake counter - Simple math problem - find the number of unique pair combinations n(n-1)/2
+- Valid Parentheses - build a dictionary for quick search result, alo suse a list as a stack - either adding or removing from the top
+- Roman to Integer - again a dictionary to get the integer values, note that roman numbers are sorted except when a number like 90 is represented (XC)